 The Pocomoke River and its tributaries offer opportunities for canoeing, kayaking, and fishing.
 The Forest tracts at Porters Crossing and Whiton Crossing along the Pocomoke River offer access/take out points.
 Pocomoke State Park located adjacent to the Pocomoke State Forest also provides access to the Pocomoke River.
-The Corkers Creek-Blackwater Canoe Trail located at Shad Landing State Park is a 2 mile self-guided canoe trail along Corker's Creek and the Pocomoke River.
+The Corkers Creek-Blackwater Canoe Trail located at Shad Landing State Park is a 2-mile self-guided canoe trail along Corker's Creek and the Pocomoke River.
+A kayak and canoe soft launch was established at the terminus of Blades Road at the former site of the Mattaponi crossing, which is located about halfway in between Shad Landing and Milburn Landing State Parks on the Pocomoke River.
 The Nature Conservancy maintains portage opportunities on Nassawango Creek.
 Dividing Creek can be accessed off Dividing Creek Road.
 All these waters offer flat-water boating for the novice or experienced canoeist.
 Improvement of these areas or development of additional water access opportunities will be submitted and reviewed during the Annual Work Plan process.